Enndy1005/proxy-menu/README.md

+***Translation and adaptation into English***

+Original module in Russian https://github.com/FrostSigil/menu/

 **The number of menu items depends on the installed modules.**
 (If the merchants in the menu do not work, apparently there was a server restart, you need to visit them on patrol near the vanguard and the patrol forge and the great square of freedom as well as Balderon)